Ask.com: Corporate details

-The Ask Media Group corporate headquarters is located in downtown Oakland, California, based at the 555 City Center building within the Oakland City Center precinct.
+The Ask Media Group corporate headquarters was located in downtown Oakland, California, based at the 555 City Center building within the Oakland City Center precinct.

 Ask Jeeves, Inc. stock traded on the NASDAQ stock exchange from July 1999 to July 2005, using the ticker symbol ASKJ.
-In July 2005, the ASKJ ticker was retired upon the acquisition by IAC, valued at US$1.85 billion.
+In July 2005, the ASKJ ticker was retired upon the acquisition by IAC, valued at $1.85 billion.

 The current Ask Media Group president, Douglas Leeds became CEO in 2010.

 In 2012, Ask.com made two acquisitions as part of a larger strategy to offer more content on the Ask.com website.
 On July 2, 2012, Ask.com purchased content discovery start-up nRelate for an undisclosed amount.
 That was followed by the company's acquisition of expert advice and information site About.com, which closed in September 2012.

 On August 14, 2014, Ask.com acquired popular social networking website Ask.fm, where users can ask other users questions, with the option of anonymity.
-As of August 14, 2014, Ask.fm had 180 million monthly unique users in more than 150 countries, with its largest user base in the United States.
-Available on the web and as a mobile app, Ask.fm generates an estimated 20,000 questions per minute with approximately 45 percent of its mobile monthly active users logging in daily.
+At the time, Ask.fm had 180 million monthly unique users in more than 150 countries, with its largest user base in the United States.
+Available on the web and as a mobile app, Ask.fm generated an estimated 20,000 questions per minute with approximately 45 percent of its mobile monthly active users logging in daily.
 As of 2014, the mobile app has been downloaded more than 40 million times.

 In 2021, Ask re-initiated its function SymptomFind and introduced the new finance-based site Ask Money.